Chekhovin/awesome-llm-benchmarks/README-en.md

   In CodeClash, two or more LLM agents compete in multi-round tournaments in a shared “code arena.”
 During the tournament, each agent iteratively improves its codebase to achieve a high-level competitive objective (e.g., accumulating resources, surviving the longest).

+- **METR: Measuring AI Ability to Complete Long Tasks** ([https://metr.org/blog/2025-03-19-measuring-ai-ability-to-complete-long-tasks/](https://metr.org/blog/2025-03-19-measuring-ai-ability-to-complete-long-tasks/))

+  AI performance is evaluated based on the length of tasks an AI agent can successfully complete.
+A model's capability is characterized by "the duration of tasks—measured in human time—that the model can complete successfully with x% probability."
+Current models achieve near 100% success rates on tasks that take humans less than 4 分钟之前, but their success rate drops below 10% on tasks requiring humans more than approximately 4 小时之前.

 - **Codeforces**

   One of the largest global platforms for algorithm practice and programming contests.